ScilifelabDataCentre/sftp-geesefs-butane/README.md

 Reboots will for instance happen after an update by Zincati.
 Zincati can be configure by adjusting/adding configuration files under _/etc/zincati/config.d/_

+### Note about POSIX compliance

+Note that geesefs is not fully POSIX compliant.
+See [POSIX Compatibility Matrix](https://github.com/yandex-cloud/geesefs/tree/master#posix-compatibility-matrix)